home-assistant/home-assistant.io/source/_integrations/netgear.markdown

 {% include integrations/config_flow.md %}

 ## Optional settings
-The options flow of the NETGEAR integration allows you to tweak the behavior of the NETGEAR integration and can be accesed as followes: in the sidebar of your Home Assistant instance click on "Configuration" -> "Integrations" -> find the NETGEAR integration and click "Configure".
+The options flow of the NETGEAR integration allows you to tweak the behavior of the NETGEAR integration.

 ### Consider_home
 The 'consider_home' time is the amount of seconds to wait till marking someone as not home after not being seen.
 This parameter is most useful for households with Apple iOS devices that go into sleep mode while still at home to conserve battery life. iPhones will occasionally drop off the network and then re-appear. consider_home helps prevent false alarms in presence detection.